josefondrej/JosefOndrej/README.md

 the [Watson Assistant Autolearn](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-autolearn) feature at IBM.

-My language of choice is Python 🐍 (in which I developed few small libraries and projects like [Snax](https://github.com/josefondrej/snax), [Transplants](https://github.com/josefondrej/transplants), [SVGecko](https://github.com/josefondrej/svgecko), [API-Watchdog](https://github.com/josefondrej/api-watchdog) and [GlucoScan](https://github.com/josefondrej/glucoscan)) but I have also worked a lot with Java and have some experience also with
+My language of choice is Python 🐍 (in which I developed a few small libraries and projects like [Snax](https://github.com/josefondrej/snax), [Transplants](https://github.com/josefondrej/transplants), [SVGecko](https://github.com/josefondrej/svgecko), [API-Watchdog](https://github.com/josefondrej/api-watchdog) and [GlucoScan](https://github.com/josefondrej/glucoscan)) but I have also worked a lot with Java and have some experience also with